dariocharles/python-assignment/README.md

 ## Acknowledgements

 This assignment is a part of the Full Stack Software Development program at the Canadian Business College(CBC).
-I am grateful for the support I received from my instructor at CBC,[Anmar Jarjees](https://github.com/anmarjarjees), in learning the python material to complete this assignment.
+I am grateful for the support I received from my instructor at CBC, [Anmar Jarjees](https://github.com/anmarjarjees), in learning the python material to complete this assignment.